aldinberi/nent/README.md

 #### Swagger OpenAPI specification

-Because the goal of this test was to create APIs, OpenAPI specification has been added which can be accessed on this [link](https://nent-a.herokuapp.com/api-docs/).
+OpenAPI specification has been added which can be accessed on this [link](https://nent-a.herokuapp.com/api-docs/).
 It presents in a clear way using generated frontend all the available APIs including all the relevant information about them as well as the possibility to test them.

 #### Singleton pattern